 Don’t you just love those trips when you can wander off the beaten path and discover something amazing?
-In my opinion, New Lanark, Scotland definitely fits the bill.
+New Lanark, Scotland was definitely one of those hidden gems.

 In September 2010, my husband Mark and I rented a car to tour Scotland.
 Having our own wheels gave us the great advantage of freedom.
 We were able to make spur-of-the-moment decisions and detours while marvelling at the beauty and lushness of the Scottish countryside.